tarekziade/mongogo/slides/slides.md

 ---

-# Lessons learned 1/3
+# Lessons learned 1/2

-- Assymetric encryption solves the key exchange issue
+- Assymetric encryption offers zero-config discovery
-- Enforcing a framework for connectors is overkill
 - Continuous, event-based syncs is a cool idea
+- MongoDB != MySQL != GDrive

 ---

-# Lessons learned 2/3
+# Lessons learned 2/2

-- Writing a MongoDB backend is very different from a MYSQL backend

-- It's all about the read/write contracts
- - How does a connector registers to get discovered
+- A connector is a series of ES HTTP calls
+- ES HTTP API Definitions > Framework
+- Current things to define:
+  - Register a Connector, List connectors
- - How does a connector picks configuration
+  - Get configuration data
- - How does Kibana triggers and display syncs in progress
- - How does a connector create indices
+  - Trigger a Sync
+  - Show progress in real-time
+  - Create indices, Index data

 ---

-# Lessons learned 3/3

-- We don't have any scaling issue

----

 # Deliverables, what's next

-The POC is a fully working Connectors framework.
+- The POC is a fully working Connectors framework.
-We can use it for experimenting on ideas, or trying to build a new backend.
+- We can use it for experimenting on ideas, or trying to build new backends
+- We can cherry-pick stuff for the RoR app

 => code: https://github.com/tarekziade/mongogo